Exploring Backup Strategies in the Enterprise

 occur at the off-site location.

-Recovery Time - There are a couple ways to recover data from an offsite location.
+Recovery Time - There are several ways to recover data from an offsite location.
 One way is to download the

 and then physically ship the disk/device to the enterprise.
 This method not only takes time to burn the data, but must also